-I had so much creating DIY heart shaped bokeh for Valentine’s Day that I decided to put together a quick DIY shamrock shaped bokeh how to for St. Patrick’s Day!
+I had so much creating DIY heart-shaped bokeh for Valentine’s Day that I decided to put together a quick DIY shamrock-shaped bokeh how to for St. Patrick’s Day!
 Enjoy.

-Heart shape bokeh is a simple, fun technique for any DSLR user with a prime lens.
+Shape bokeh is a simple, fun technique for any DSLR user with a prime lens.
 I use my 50mm f/1.8 lens for all of my shape bokeh photography (and the vast majority of my blog photography).
 Adding a homemade filter to your prime lens enables endless possibilities for creative photography.

 Equipped with your DSLR and prime lens, gather the following supplies.